Looking for cherry blossoms in New York?

 Cherry Blossoms in Brooklyn Botanic Garden

-With its 52 acres of indoor and outdoor gardens, Brooklyn Botanic Garden is one of the best places to see cherry blossoms in New York.
-Prunus × incam ‘Okame’ in the Cherry Cultivars Area and Prunus hirtipes in the Plant Family Collection are the very first cherry trees to blossom at Brooklyn Botanic Garden every year.
+With 52 acres of indoor and outdoor gardens, Brooklyn Botanic Garden is one of the best places to see cherry blossoms in NYC.
+The Cherry Cultivars Area and the Plant Family Collection are home to the cherry trees that bloom first every year.

 The rest of the cherry blossoms will appear four or so weeks after that first bloom.
-If you visit BBG, be sure to check out The Japanese Hill and Pond Garden, and then head west towards Cherry Walk!
-Magnolia Plaza is definitely worth seeing as well, this area is usually in bloom along with the earliest cherries.
+If you visit Brooklyn Botanic Garden, first check out The Japanese Hill and Pond Garden, and then head west towards Cherry Walk!
+Magnolia Plaza is worth seeing as well, this area is usually in bloom along with the earliest cherries!

 Brooklyn Botanic Garden Hours: